Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 The first paperwork to grab hold of is a list of the temporary worksites you've travelled to.
 “Temporary” basically just means anywhere you worked for under 24 months.
 It's not critical to remember all the tiny details, and we can even help fill in some of the gaps for you.
 Generally, though, the more information you have, the smoother and easier your refund claim will go.

-If you've never claimed a tax rebate before, it may not be too late to get your money back.
+If you've never claimed a tax refund before, it may not be too late to get your money back.
 You can claim back the tax you're owed for up to up to 4 years.
 Of course, the sooner you claim the simpler it'll be to remember everything.

 If you're working through CIS, any monthly statements you've kept from contractors will go a long way toward backing up your claim.
 Other handy documents include MOT certificates for travel claims or receipts for food and accommodation.
 Again, you don't need every last scrap of paperwork, although more's obviously always better than less.